Fewer Foreign Tourists Are Coming To The United States, Travelers Cite Trump Policies, Fears Of Gun Violence

 “It’s easy to believe that incidents like these could have an effect on travel, but we can’t at this point conclusively say based on the data that’s available.
 We are going to be exploring ways to see if we can measure that,” he says.

 Huether also says that there are likely larger issues at play.
-He says that some foreign tourists are concerned about visiting the U.S. because of its immigration policies or pulling out of the Paris Accord; Huether thinks that some foreign travelers are skipping traveling to the U.S. on moral grounds.
+He says that some foreign tourists are concerned about visiting the U.S. because of its immigration policies or pulling out of the Paris Accord.
+Huether also thinks that some foreign travelers are skipping coming to the U.S. on moral grounds.